SynDistNet: Self-Supervised Monocular Fisheye Camera Distance Estimation Synergized with Semantic Segmentation for Autonomous Driving: Experimental Evaluation

-\textbf{KITTI Evaluation} As there is limited work on fisheye distance estimation, we evaluate our method on extensively used KITTI dataset using the metrics proposed by Eigen et al.~\cite{Eigen_14} to facilitate comparison.
+\textbf{\textit{Robust loss function strategy}} We showcase that adaptive or annealed variants of the robust loss can significantly improve the performance.
+Compared to~\cite{barron2019general} we retained the edge smoothness loss from FisheyeDistanceNet~\cite{kumar2020fisheyedistancenet} as it yielded better results.
+The fixed scale assumption is matched by setting the loss's scale $c$ fixed to $0.01$, which also roughly matches the shape of its \lone loss.
+For the fixed scale models in Table~\ref{table:robust-ablation}, we used a constant value for $\alpha$.
+In the adaptive $\alpha \in (0, 2)$ variant, $\alpha$ is made a free parameter and is allowed to be optimized along with the network weights during training.
+The adaptive plan of action outperforms the fixed strategies, which showcases the importance of allowing the model to regulate the robustness of its loss during training adaptively. \textbf{\textit{KITTI Evaluation}} As there is little work on fisheye distance estimation, we evaluate our method on extensively used KITTI dataset using the metrics proposed by Eigen et al.~\cite{Eigen_14} to facilitate comparison.
 The quantitative results are shown in the Table~\ref{tab:results} illustrate that the improved scale-aware self-supervised approach outperforms all the state-of-the-art monocular approaches.
 More specifically, we improve the baseline \emph{FisheyeDistanceNet} with the usage of a general and adaptive loss function~\cite{barron2019general} which is showcased in Table~\ref{table:robust-ablation} and better architecture.
 We could not leverage the Cityscapes dataset into our training regime to benchmark our scale-aware framework due to the absence of odometry data.
 Compared to PackNet-SfM~\cite{Guizilini2020a}, which presumably uses a superior architecture than our ResNet18, where they estimate scale-aware depths with their velocity supervision loss using the ground truth poses for supervision.
 We only rely on speed and time data captured from the vehicle odometry, which is easier to obtain.
 Our approach can be easily transferred to the domain of aerial robotics as well.
 We could achieve higher accuracy than PackNet, which can be seen in Table~\ref{tab:results}.